sktime/enhancement-proposals/steps/28_forecasting_horizon/step.md

     - Q4.2 For frequency management (the complex freq property with setter) since a lot of breakages happen here, is there a way to make it optional instead of required?
 Will it break anything?

 5. MultiIndex support
     - This is a new feature request.
-Can be done but the approach might depend on answers to other questions, i.e. how much away or close the picked end-state is to pandas.
+Can be done but the approach will depend on answers to other questions, i.e. how much away or close the picked end-state is to pandas.

 6. Performance & Caching

 I'm a bit rusty on my threading/caching/memory-leakages concepts and have used AI coding assistant's help in deliberating this part.
 Would appreciate inputs here.
-Mentioning some concerns from my limited understanding, please feel free to validate/invalidate these.
+Please feel free to validate/invalidate below points.

 - Hashability concerns:
     - aren't pandas Index objects hashable?